zapajax/Marauders-Musicbox/ReadMe.md

 License: https://creativecommons.org/licenses/by-nc-sa/4.0

 ## Other Notes
 If you use a musicbox file that does not match one of my hashes, I am not responsible for it's actions.
 This program should not be considered hacking/cheating because it only simulates key presses and mouse button presses.
 Rare may have a different opinion on the matter.
 This statement will be updated if anything changes.
+If you run into issues, you can contact me at zapajaxdev@gmail.com